 Before she had left Violet and Carl’s place in the Hayward hills, Violet had cajoled and coaxed her until she had finally given in.
-In one week’s time, she would be at dinner with Charles’ and their friends, celebrating the return of Nate.
+In one week’s time, she would be at dinner with the Charleses and their friends, celebrating the return of Nate.
 Or at least everyone else would celebrate.
 Leila had no love for Nathan Charles.

 But as all fleeting crushes went, it burned bright before fizzling out slowly.
-By the time Nate had turned 20, she had decided his arrogant ways were less appealing than his beautiful exterior.
+By the time Nate had turned 21, she had decided his arrogant ways were less appealing than his beautiful exterior.

 Unbeknownst to Leila, it wasn’t due to Nate being fickle.
 It was exactly the opposite.
-He hated fickle women and he was always the one to fall headfirst in love while his girlfriend wanted something a little less steady.
-And something more than what Nate could give them.
+He hated fickle women, and he was always the one to fall headlong into love while his girlfriend wanted something a little less monogamous.

 Danger.
-Many women wanted the dangerous bad boy and not the steady, down-to-earth academic.
+Many women wanted the dangerous bad boy and not the stable, down-to-earth academic.
 It was an irritating fact of life and love.
 No woman wanted the man they could have a future with.
 They wanted to be the one to tame the bad boy, make him kneel to their beauty and wit.
-No woman wanted a relatively friendly, kind-hearted man who thought with his head as much as his heart.
+No female wanted a relatively friendly, kind-hearted man who thought with his head as much as his heart.

 As soon as Leila walked into the upstairs apartment of the duplex she owned, her cell phone rang.
 Checking it, she recognized the name of her friend and personal assistant, Jared.

 “Oh God, what now?”
-Leila asked, cringing.
+Leila blurted out, cringing.

 “That new tenant you have lined up just called and stated she’s moving back to Texas or something,” Jared told her.
 “Her mother has cancer.”

-“She was from Kansas,” Leila said.
+“She was from Kansas,” Leila stated offhandedly.

 “You get overtime for those extra hours, Jare,” Leila reminded him.
 “I don’t see you complaining when you get those fat checks deposited to your bank account on paydays.”

 Rolling her eyes, Leila found an empty space on her kitchen table to lay her purse down.
 “Is that all you called about, or is there drama in your dating life again?”

-“Mickey is... he’s complicated,” Jare defended.
+“Mickey is...well, he’s complicated,” Jare defended.

 “Now that’s a place I might like to see one of these days.”
-Of course, her gay friend would focus on the word ‘asshole’ in the most literal sense of the word.
+Of course her gay friend would focus on the word asshole in the most literal sense of the word.